seclusioner/PPE-Yolov8/README.md

     Param.：
     - data: To import the .yaml file, here is `../content/drive/MyDrive/Construction_Dataset/data.yaml`
-    - training param.: Set by yourself if you need (e.g. epoch, for more you can go to [Official document](https://docs.ultralytics.com/modes/train/#resuming-interrupted-trainings))
+    - training param.: Set by yourself if you need (e.g. epochs, for more you can go to [Official document](https://docs.ultralytics.com/modes/train/#resuming-interrupted-trainings))

     And then you can obtain some files(loss、accuarcy、confusion matrix ... etc.), and we choose `best.pt` file as model we use.

 * Coding

+    So you can apply your own model in your code.
 Maybe your code approximately like this (assume we rename `best.pt` as `custom.pt`)：

     ``` bash
     from ultralytics import YOLO